pip-services-content/pip-services-quotes-node/doc/LambdaProtocolV1.md

 **Returns:**
 - err: Error - occured error or null for success
-- result: Quote - retrieved random quote, null if object wasn't found
+- result: QuoteV1 - retrieved random quote, null if object wasn't found

 ### <a name="operation3"></a> Cmd: 'get\_quote\_by\_id'